DefectDojo/Documentation/docs/upgrading.rst

 - See release notes: https://github.com/DefectDojo/django-DefectDojo/releases
 - JIRA Webhook now requires a secret in the URL for incoming requests, please configure a secret in 'System Settings'
+- In Defect Dojo: Go to System Settings and entere a JIRA Webhook secret, or click on the icon next to it to generate a random secret
+- In JIRA: Change webhook url from 'https://dojo.com/webhook' to 'https://dojo.com/jira/webhook/<secret>' where <secret> is the secret chosen in Defect Dojo.

 Upgrading to DefectDojo Version 1.9.0
 -------------------------------------